joegabdelsater/cms/README.md

 A simple content management system for laravel

 # Installation
-Install the package via composer using "composer require xtnd/cms"
+Install the package via composer using "composer require xtnd/cms" and follow the 5 simple steps below.

 # Setup